haoyudoingthings/Annealing-Algorithms/Simulated Annealing/README.md

 1. An implementation of SA is available at http://dx.doi.org/10.17632/y5nybjdshn.1

 ### Questions
-1. Are there any real-world applications for which SA is the state-of-the-art heuristic?
+1. Are there any real-world applications for which SA (or some variant of it) is the state-of-the-art heuristic?

 ### References
 1. https://en.wikipedia.org/wiki/Simulated_annealing